damienmaguire/Prius-Gen3-Inverter/README.md

 01/03/19 Uploaded PDF of V1 logic board design for Gen 3 inverter / converter.
 Design on PCB commenced.
 Full design to be released soon.

+06/03/19 : Initial release of V1 logic board design files and Gerbers.
+Changes likely before prototype ordering.
+BOM on the way.